Why you should optimize your ITSM ordering process

 In your self-service portal, instructions or tutorials should be easy to find so that your customers can first help themselves as easily as possible before they contact your responsible customer service.

 It is also crucial that responsibilities and timelines within the ordering process are clear.
-Due to the multitude of customisation options, fluid workflows are crucial.
+Due to the multitude of customization options, fluid workflows are crucial.
 Because the smoother the process, the faster you can deliver to your customers.

 In order to achieve maximum customer satisfaction both within and outside the company, we recommend testing the ordering process by means of pilot operations before release so that errors can be eliminated directly if necessary.
 A bonus: With Serviceware Processes you can additionally manage your warehouse and your costs - across departments.